 The Eighth Phrase

-Decisive witnesses for this haqiqah are the trancience and annihilation of the universe.
-That is, just as beings indicate and witness to the life of that Undying Hayy and to the necessary existence of that Life through their existence and lives, {Note: Against Nimrod, about giving death and life, Hazrat Ibrâhîm Alayhissalâm changing the subject to the rise and set of the sun was a change from a particular action of giving death and life to a universal action of giving death and life; it is a progress.
-It is not to rise the obvious proof by abandoning the hidden one, as some mufassîrîn have said, but to demonstrate the most brilliant and widest sphere of that proof.} in the same way, they indicate and witness to the perpetuity and eternity of that Life through their deaths and their fade.
+Decisive witnesses for this haqiqah are the transience and annihilation of the universe.
+That is to say, just as beings indicate and testify to the life of that Undying Hayy and to the necessary existence of that Life (Hayât) through their existence and lives, {Note: Against Nimrod, about giving life and death, Hazrat Ibrâhîm Alayhissalâm changing the subject to the rise and set of the sun was a change from a particular action of giving life and death to a universal action of giving life and death; this changing the subject is progress.
+It is not rising to the clear proof by abandoning the hidden one, as some mufassîrîn have said, but instead demonstrating the most brilliant and extensive scope of that proof.} in the same way, they indicate and testify to the perpetuity and eternity of that Life (Hayât) through their deaths and their fade.
 For after beings have dissapeared, others following after them, manifesting life like them and taking their places demonstrate that there is a constant Living Being Who continuously renews the manifestation of life.
 Just as the bubbles shine on the surface of a flowing river under the sun and disappear.
 Groups after groups of bubbles come, shine and extinguish by displaying the same sparkling.
 Through this state of sparkling and extinction, they indicate the continuance of an elevated and constant sun.
 In the same way, the change and alternation of life and death in these moving beings testify to the continuance and perpetualness of a Hayy, Who is Bâqî.

 Yes, these beings are mirrors.
 As darkness is the mirror to the nûr, and however intense the darkness is, to that degree it will display the brilliance of the nûr, so these beings are mirrors in many respects in terms of being opposites.
 For example, just as beings are mirrors to the qoudrah of As-Sâni’ through their impotence, and to His riches through their poverty, so are they mirrors to His eternity through their transitoriness.
 Yes, the poor states of the face of the earth and the trees on its face in winter and their glittering wealth and riches in spring certainly are mirrors to the qoudrah and rahmah of an Absolute Qadîr and an Absolute Ghanî.
 It is as though all beings offer du‘â like ‘Uways al-Qarâni through the language of their beings and say: